Sightseeing Spots

 Doukan Omotenashi Plaza

-Doukan Omotenashi (hospitality) Plaza provides information on tourist attractions, historical sites, hiking trails, flowering information, and special products in Ogose Town.
-Make sure to stop by when you visit Ogose Town!
+Doukan Omotenashi (hospitality) Plaza provides information on Ogose Town tourist attractions, historical sites, hiking trails, cherry blossom forecasts, and specialty products.
+Be sure to stop by when visiting Ogose Town!

-This facility, located right next to the west exit of Ogose Station, is used by many people for resting, as a rendezvous point for hiking, buying souvenirs, and snacks (rice balls, pizza, coffee, juice, etc.).
-You can also catch a free shuttle bus to O Park Ogose from in front of this facility.
+Located immediately next to the Ogose Station West Exit, this facility is used by many as a rest spot and meeting place, as a rendezvous point for hiking and to purchase souvenirs and light meals (rice balls, pizza, coffee, juice).
+There is also a free shuttle bus to SPA O Park OGOSE that departs from in front of the facility.

 Chichibu Geo Gravity Park